 From breakfast until bedtime we offer ‘A World of Opportunities’.
-Visit our gallery to see some of our recent events.

 On this page you can find what opportunities we offer for the St.Peter's children.
 Looking at the photo gallery, our curriculum page, the church page and the sports page will also tell you more about our school.

 Future Stars Coaching provide a breakfast and after school club to children in reception to year 6.

 We have an ambitious, vibrant and evolving curriculum which is designed to meet the needs of all of our children.
 They enjoy being challenged and motivated by interesting units of learning throughout their time at St Peter's.
 Our curriculum page will tell you more about our curriculum and how it meets the requirements of the National Curriculum.

 Our curriculum is full of ‘WOW’ Days such as ‘stepping back in time’, ‘being in the big band’ and ‘let’s investigate’.
 Each wow day is designed to provide fascinating learning opportunities and cater to the wide range of interests of our learners.
 In 2017 we had a brilliant time on our Geography WOW day and every year group went to visit a different place.
 Chew Magna, Wild Place and Leigh Woods to name a few!
 In 2018 we had a brilliant Physics experience with 'Explorer Dome' coming in to do some amazing experiments with us!

 We have our very own forest school!
 In Forest School we build dens and make shelters, have camp fires and cook outside, take part in team activities and have lots and lots of fun.
 The philosophy of Forest Schools is to encourage and inspire individuals of any age through positive outdoor experiences.

 Our Forest School is run by Veronika, a trained provider of Forest Schools.
 She has lots of ideas and activities to inspire outdoor learning.